MahimaChoudhary7/Earthquake-Prediction-/README.md

 # Realtime Earthquake Predictor application
+This readme.md file is made by Aditya Srichad and is used by us for references.
 A realtime earthquake predictor web app with google maps API, that forecasts earthquake possible epicenters and places in window of next 7 days.

 ![web-app](https://github.com/aditya-167/Realtime-Earthquake-forecasting/blob/master/Images/application.jpg)